 The major consists of ten (10) courses with a minimum of thirty (30) credits.

 Required and Core Courses

 Communication Studies (COMM 2900) is a required course that must be completed before taking any of the core courses.
 1000 and 2000-level courses can be taken concurrently.
 COMM 2900 introduces students to the department’s theoretical underpinnings by exploring the three core curriculum areas of the Communication Major.
-You can access the syllabus of Communication Studies from the fall of 2012 as well as the syllabus from the fall of 2014.

 Majors must complete three core courses, one in each area of the curriculum, preferably by the end of junior year.
 These core courses include: